afei3/afei3.github.io/about.markdown

 permalink: /about/
 ---

-Like I said before, I am currently a senior in Computer Science (CS).
-I currently work in [research under Matthew Caesar](/research/) as an Undergraduate researcher.
-I was a GM for the [Illini Metagamers](https://illini-rp.net/), a club dedicated to board games and D&D.

 The following are professional fields I am currently interested in:
 - Networking
   - Dealing with how computers and devices interact and "talk" with each other